 From a Domestic Institution: At least 75% of the total hours required for a degree program must be taken from Wheaton College.
 With department approval, up to 25% of the program can be doctoral-level transfer credit.
 Courses considered for transfer must have been taken at a regionally-accredited institution (exceptions will be considered on a case-by-case basis).
 Courses where students earned lower than "B-" cannot be transferred.
 Grades from transferred courses are not used when determining a student's cumulative grade point average at Wheaton.
 Credits from a conferred doctoral degree cannot be transferred.
 Courses taken more than eight years prior to enrollment at Wheaton may not be transferable.

 Students must complete their last semester of study at Wheaton.

 From a Non-US Institution: At least 75% of the total hours required for a degree program must be taken from Wheaton College.
 With department approval, up to 25% of the program can be doctoral-level transfer credit.
 Courses considered for transfer must have been taken at an institution determined by WES or ECE to be the U.S. equivalent of a regionally-accredited institution (exceptions will be considered on a case-by-case basis).
 Courses where students earned lower than "B-" (or equivalent as evaluated by WES or ECE) cannot be transferred.
 Grades from transferred courses are not used when determining a student's cumulative grade point average at Wheaton.
-Credits from a conferred doctoral degree cannot be transferred.
-Courses taken more than eight years prior to enrollment at Wheaton may not be transferable.
+Credits from a conferred doctoral degree cannot be transferable.
 Students must complete their last semester of study at Wheaton.